srtgthrhn/free-code-amp-Sign-in-Vyper-and-Python-Smart-Contracts-on-Blockchain-Full-Course-for-Beginners/README.md

 - Asserts that:
   - The ending balance of `buy_me_a_coffee` is 0
   - The ending balance of the owner is the addition of all the amounts the funders added

+#### Workshop 2
+1. Write enough tests to get you 100% code coverage for `buy_me_a_coffee.vy`
+2. Sign up for [Cyfrin Profiles!](https://profiles.cyfrin.io) (And then tweet at me!)
+3. Push your code up to GitHub
+4. Add a new commit up to your GitHub repo

 ## Section 7: HTML/JS Buy Me A Coffee